-Models will be loaded in Arkio based on Revit's Origin and Project North rotation so the map-feature can be used to load surrounding buildings.
-When you load a Revit model in the scene the default modeling axis is changed to the Revit project North and the objects you add in Arkio will align to your Revit model.
+Models will be loaded in Arkio based on Revit's Origin and Project North so the map feature can be used to load any surrounding buildings.
+When you load a Revit model in the scene the default modeling axis is changed to the Revits project North so objects you add in Arkio will align to your Revit model.

-You can place the model as an object and position it manually, this will however result in a model that is no longer aligned when you bring your Arkio designs back to Revit.
+- You can place the model as an object and position it manually, this will however result in a no longer aligned scene when you bring your Arkio designs back to Revit.

 The Arkio Revit plugin exports all the available BIM data for objects.
 This includes the built-in Revit parameters like Level, Family Name, Phase and Workset and any custom added parameters of families (both shared/non-shared, Type and Instance parameters).